ZEISS/imgdoc2/libimgdoc2/doc/metadata_philosophy.md

 assigned to the images have a defined semantic and a meaning.
 Concepts like "tiled-image" or "image-pyramid" are introduced at this level.

 ### microscopic image

+This level means that the images are organized as a set of images that are taken with the same microscope.
+The microscope is defined e.g. by its modality (e.g. fluorescence), its settings (e.g. wavelength, exposure time), its techniques (e.g. deconvolution, stitching), its experimental conditions (e.g. temperature, pH), and its post-processing (e.g. contrast enhancement, segmentation).